 Student Activities and Social Events

 The Campus Life Office collaborates with student organizations to produce a wide variety of events designed to enhance the collegiate experience.
 Whether the Cultural Activities and Multicultural Programming Board (CAMP) or another of our many clubs sponsors an event, students can always find an opportunity for involvement.
-Regularly scheduled events include comedians, bingo nights, Penn State sports viewings, and movie nights, which feature the newest movies available for rent.
-You can also join our Leadership program on campus, attend Campus Symposiums, participate in community service opportunities, health and wellness programs, Commuter Student workshops, and various sessions on personal and campus health and safety.
-Additionally, throughout the year, we sponsor various talent shows, diversity celebrations, history performances, dance parties, political drives or debates.
+Regularly scheduled events include: comedians, bingo nights, Penn State sports viewings, and movie nights that feature the newest movies available for rent.
+You can also join our Leadership Program on campus, attend Campus Symposiums, participate in community service opportunities, health and wellness programs, Commuter Student workshops, and various sessions on personal and campus health and safety.
+Additionally, throughout the year, we sponsor talent shows, diversity celebrations, history performances, dance parties, political drives or debates.
 We offer dances, concerts, hypnotists, live musicians, novelty programs such as the original butt sketch, caricature drawings, photo novelties and much more!
-Such activities encourage social interaction and involve students in their campus community resulting in more positive relationship while in college.
+These activities encourage social interaction and involve students in the campus community that also results with more positive relationships while in college.

 The Campus Life Office, in conjunction with Student Affairs, sponsors a wide variety of cultural activities to enhance the out-of-classroom learning experience for all of our students throughout the year.
-Past performances have brought jazz musicians, Native American Heritage Piscataway Indian Nation Singers and Dancers, Caribbean Steel Drum music, African story-telling, and Latin music.
+Past performances have brought jazz musicians, Native American Heritage Piscataway Indian Nation singers and dancers, Caribbean steel drum music, African story-telling, and Latin music.
 Community members are also encouraged to bring their families to our programs to share in new experiences.
 We also celebrate and recognize Hispanic Heritage, Native American History, Chinese New Year, Black History, Women's History, National Coming Out Day, and more!
 We promote and encourage recognition and educational development through musical groups, dancers, theatrical performances, speakers, poetry, and delicious theme meals.
-Virtually all colleges and universities in the United States have offered a wide variety of campus activities and events that stimulate and encourage social, cultural, intellectual, and recreational interactions by providing learning experiences outside of the classroom.

 Student organizations, CAMP, and other campus departments sponsor trips at various points throughout the year to such places as Washington, D.C., New York City, Hershey Park, University Park campus, Philadelphia, Baltimore Harbor, as well as other shopping and local sporting events.
 Additionally, groups can sponsor nights out around Mont Alto in order to shop, hike, play laser tag and more!

-Students, faculty and staff at Mont Alto come together to keep the traditions alive while working on the following Special Events that occur every year on our campus including Parents and Family Weekend, Fall Fest, the Easter Egg Hunt, the Academic and Leadership Awards Weekend, Spring Fling, and New Student Welcome, all run through the Campus Life Office.
+Students, faculty, and staff at Mont Alto come together to keep the traditions alive while working on the following special events that occur every year on our campus, including: Parents and Family Weekend, Fall Fest, the Easter Egg Hunt, the Academic and Leadership Awards Weekend, Spring Fling, and New Student Welcome—all of which are coordinated by the Campus Life Office.

 Wiestling Student Center (WSC)